Vltava: References in culture and science

 Smetana's symphonic poem also inspired a song of the same name by Bertolt Brecht.
 An English version of it, by John Willett, features the lyrics Deep down in the Moldau the pebbles are shifting / In Prague three dead emperors moulder away.

-US First Lady Hillary Clinton and US Secretary of State Madeleine Albright met in Prague, strolled through Wenceslas Square with Václav Havel, and took a fourth of July cruise on the Vltava River in summer 1996 after the Velvet Revolution.
+The Vltava River has been used as the setting for a number of films, including the 1942 Czech drama The Great Dam.
+More recently, the Vltava has been used as a film location for such films as Amadeus in 1984 and Mission: Impossible in 1996.
+The river also appeared in the 2002 film xXx.
+During filming, Vin Diesel's stunt double, Harry O'Connor, was tragically killed when he parasailed into the Palacký Bridge while filming an action sequence.